Holter Monitor CPT Code (2022) – Descriptions, Guidelines, Reimbursement, Modifiers & Examples

 When he has episodes of coughing with phlegm, he notices a substernal discomfort.
 The discomfort is not alleviated with rest and not exacerbated with exertion.
 He has also noticed increasing yellow phlegm production, cough, nasal congestion, and rhinorrhea.

 The PhysicianPhysician has respiratory problems along with Heart issues.
-Diagnostic studies show that patient had an irregular heartbeat and suggested a Holter monitor for 24 hours.
+Diagnostic studies show that the patient had an irregular heartbeat and suggested a Holter monitor for 24 hours.

 The PhysicianPhysician ordered EKG, Labs, CT, and MRI to diagnose for further treatment.